bcarpent/CS513_PA1/README.md

 your clients and servers (C client to C server, C client to Python/Go server, etc.).
 The messages are the following:

-0. The short message "Hellow, world!\n"
+0. The short message "Hello, world!\n"
 0. A long, randomly generated alphanumeric message
 0. A long, randomly generated binary message
 0. Several short messages sent sequentially from separate clients to one server